Lord Viscount Sydney.

 London: circa 1810.

-Mezzotint measuring 410 x 290 mm. within deckle-edged sheet measuring 590 x 425 mm., slightly rubbed with a little browning to the outer margins.
+Mezzotint measuring 410 x 290 mm. within deckle-edged sheet measuring 590 x 425 mm., mounted.

 A superb early mezzotint portrait of the English statesman Thomas Townshend, Viscount Sydney, an influential supporter of the plan to send the First Fleet to Botany Bay, and for whom Sydney Cove was named by Governor Phillip.